MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 Then add `TELEGRAM_API_KEY` to your `.env` file.

 ### Custom repository
-If you want to get the API Key through another way, such as a database, you can create a repository for yourself instead of the above method.
-Just create a class and implement `MohammadZarifiyan\Telegram\Interfaces\ApiKeyRepository` in it.
-Then, in the `telegram.php` configuration file, set the value of `api-key-repository` equal to the address of your class.
+If you want to obtain the API Key through another way, such as a database, you can create your own repository instead of the above method.
+Simple create a class and implement `MohammadZarifiyan\Telegram\Interfaces\ApiKeyRepository` in it.
+Then, in the `telegram.php` configuration file, set the value of `api-key-repository` to the address of your class.
 #### Example
 `app/Repositories/TelegramApiKeyRepository.php` file:
 ```php